-- A health care service or treatment that is not provided by a Medicare-certified facility is not covered.
+- A health care service or treatment not provided by a Medicare-certified facility is not covered.

 Medicare will not pay for personal care services or custodial care outside of a nursing facility.
 However, if an individual needs help with ADLs due to a need for skilled nursing or rehabilitation, Medicare will cover all of their needs in the facility.

 As you can see, long-term care insurance is a must-have for all retirees.
-The government predicts that 70% of seniors will need some form of long-term care in their lifetime.
-That’s a pretty high percentage, and it’s only going to continue to rise as the population ages.
-Long-term care can be costly, costing tens of thousands of dollars per year.
+The government predicts that 70% of seniors will need long-term care.
+That’s a pretty high percentage and will only continue to rise as the population ages.
+Unfortunately, long-term care can cost tens of thousands of dollars per year.
 But with life insurance and annuities, you can cover all the costs at a fraction of the price.
-Request a quote today to determine how much money you could save on your long-term care expenses.
+Request a quote today to determine how much you could save on your long-term care expenses.
 We would be happy to help!